RobelTekle/Youtube-React-Viewer/README.md

-#Youtube React Viewer App
+# Youtube Viewer React App

-To use this app please replace "const API_KEY" in src/index.js with your key for Youtube Api
+Please in order to use this app correctly replace "const API_KEY" value in src/index.js with your key for Youtube Api